tum-ei-rcs/StratoX/README.md

          sram123:       53272 B       192 KB     27.10%
              ccm:          0 GB        64 KB      0.00%
 ```
-The binary to download on the target is `obj/boot`.
-We recommend to use the STLink V2 debugger to upload the binary.
+The executable for the target is `obj/boot`.
+We recommend to use the STLink V2 debugger to download it onto the target.

 ### The Glider
 This software was developed to stabilize and control a very specific airframe, which costs about $50 (HobbyKing "Ridge Rider").